Housing Bubbles with Phase Transitions: Housing prices in the long run

 In this bubbly equilibrium, the housing expenditure $S_t$ and rent $r_t$ asymptotically grow at rates $G$ and $G^\gamma<G$, respectively.
-On the other hand, since the gross risk-free rate \eqref{eq:R<1b} converges to $G$ and the rent grows at rate $G^\gamma<G$, the present value of rents---the fundamental value of housing $V_t$---is finite and grows at rate $G^\gamma$.
-Then the ratio $S_t/V_t$ grows at rate $G^{1-\gamma}>1$, so the housing price eventually exceeds the fundamental value.
-Therefore the transversality condition \eqref{eq:TVC} fails and there is a housing bubble.
+On the other hand, since the gross risk-free rate \eqref{eq:R<1b} converges to $G$ and the rent grows at rate $G^\gamma<G$, the present value of rents---the fundamental value of housing $V_t$ in \eqref{eq:Vt}---is finite and grows at rate $G^\gamma$.
+Then the ratio $S_t/V_t$ grows at rate $G^{1-\gamma}>1$, so the housing price eventually exceeds the fundamental value and there is a bubble.
 Moreover, from a backward induction argument, we will have housing bubbles at all dates.

 In the bubbly equilibrium, the housing price grows faster than the rent and is disconnected from fundamentals in the sense that the housing price is asymptotically independent of the preferences for housing.
 To see this, note that the threshold $w_b^*$ in \eqref{eq:w*b} depends only on the growth rate $G$ and the utility of consumption $c$.
 Then the steady state $s^*$ depends only on $G$, $c$, and incomes $(e_1,e_2)$, and so does the asymptotic housing price in \eqref{eq:Pr<1b}.
-In particular, the housing price is asymptotically independent of the marginal utility of housing $m=v'(1)$ as well as the elasticity of substitution $1/\gamma$ between consumption and housing.
+In particular, the housing price is asymptotically independent of the marginal utility of housing $m$ as well as the elasticity of substitution $1/\gamma$ between consumption and housing.
 In contrast, the rent in \eqref{eq:Pr<1b} does depend on these parameters.